-Students on Columbia-sponsored programs at Reid Hall in Paris, the Berlin Consortium for German Studies, the Kyoto Center for Japanese Studies, the Columbia in Beijing Program at Tsinghua University, the Tropical Biology and Sustainability Program in Kenya, and the Consortium for Advanced Studies in Barcelona receive direct Columbia credit for their courses and the grades earned in their studies are reflected on their transcripts and cumulative GPA.
+- Reid Hall in Paris - The Berlin Consortium for German Studies - The Kyoto Center for Japanese Studies - The Columbia in Beijing Program at Tsinghua University - The Tropical Biology and Sustainability Program in Kenya - The Consortium for Advanced Studies in Barcelona - Columbia Global Seminars taught on Columbia-sponsored study abroad programs

 Credit from outside approved programs is certified as transfer credit toward the degree when the student returns to the College and upon receipt of appropriate transcripts and other supporting materials.
 Grades earned during participation in outside approved programs are not reflected on the transcript or the cumulative GPA.
-College transfer students should note that they are permitted no more than 60 points of outside credit.
+College transfer students should note that they are permitted no more than 60 points of outside credit (see Academic Regulations-Regulations for Transfer Students).

-All students are reminded that the final 30 credits required for the degree must be taken while enrolled in the College for study on this campus or on one of the Columbia-sponsored programs abroad.
+All students are reminded that the final 30 credits required for the degree must be taken while enrolled in the College for study on Columbia's New York campus or on one of the Columbiasponsored programs abroad.
 Any exceptions require special permission from the Committee on Academic Standing.